1,000+ Opportunities

 1. Non-profit organizations must include documentation of their not-for-profit status.
 Indiana Department of Natural Resources (IDNR) Diversity Equity and Inclusion State Urban Forest Resilience | GrantExec, a Euna Solutions® company

-Based on current listing details, eligibility includes: Nonprofit organizations and municipalities in Indiana.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations and municipalities in Indiana.
+Confirm the full requirements in the official notice before applying.